zlouis/ItemCheckv2/README.md

 # ItemCheckv2

-Plugin site to be scraped for current review and checks for stock.
+A basic plugin site to be scraped for current review and checks for stock.

 Using a form, user inputs unique URL to check for reivews/stock.
 Saves the item to database and items can be refreshed to check if it is still in stock at targeted webpage.